 Piled foundation installation should be appropriately tested to ensure that the installed foundations meet the design requirement.
-A testing strategy plan should be agreed at the design stage that is representative of the complexity of the piling system.
-Further guidance is available from the Federation of Piling Specialists, which has produced the Handbook on Pile Load Testing.

-Static load testing of preliminary and working piles should be undertaken.
-Working pile testing is to be carried out at a rate of not less than 1 working pile per 100 piles or part thereof (not less than 1%).
-However, additional tests may be required on sites with more unstable ground or where workmanship has been an issue.
+A testing plan should be agreed at design stage that is representative of the complexity of the piling system.
+Further guidance is available from The Federation of Piling Specialists who has produced the 'Handbook on Pile Load Testing.'
+Sample testing of a rate of at least one pile per hundred is usually deemed as an acceptable level of testing, however additional tests may be required on sites with more unstable ground or where workmanship has been an issue.